hodzanassredin/hodzanassredin.github.com/_posts/2014-06-21-yet-another-monad-guide.md

 		where CB : IGeneric<B, T>;
 }
 {% endhighlight %}
 Bingo.
 One restriction is to follow single inheritance pattern when describing our container classes.
-Lets try to use out Functor interface in some csharp's idiomatic way.
+Lets try to use out Functor interface in csharp's idiomatic way.
 {% highlight csharp %}
 //	interface IFunctor<T<_>> {
 //		T<B> FMap<A, B>(Func<A, B> f, T<A> a);